TransistorFM/podcastindustry.org/README.md

 Extrapolating from Libsyn's revenue and market share suggests a total market of $338M ($32.7M / 9.67%).
 Using Acast's figures suggests $446M ($17.3M / 3.88%).
 However, these extrapolations assume similar revenue per podcast across all hosts, which is likely not accurate.

+From the Reddit threads, we see hosting costs ranging from $0 (using free platforms) to about $20/month for paid services.
+Let's assume an average of $10/month for podcasters who pay for hosting.

+Using our estimate of 1,034,606 paid hosting feeds, and assuming 80% of these are actively paying (some may be on free trials or inactive):

+827,684 * $10 * 12 months = $99,322,080

 Considering that:
 1. Larger hosts may have economies of scale
 2. Many podcasts generate little to no revenue
 3. There's a wide range of pricing among hosts

-We conservatively estimate the paid podcast hosting market to be between $250 million and $350 million annually.
+We conservatively estimate the paid podcast hosting market to be between $100 million and $150 million annually.
 This range accounts for the known data while acknowledging the limitations of our extrapolation method.

 ### 3. Podcasting Equipment